The Sticky Mirror: Why You Remember What Feels Like “You” (Self-Relevance Effect)

 Related Biases

-Rosy Retrospection – the past seems better than it really was
+Egocentric Bias – when your past seems better than it really was